open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 To configure the component version, we can just reuse the coding from the example above, the component version interface is just the same.
-We just call the `setupversion` function on the created component version access.
+We just call the `setupVersion` function for the created component version access.

 ```go
 	err := setupVersion(cv)